MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

 ## Retrieve a bearer (authentication) token

-1. [Creating a service principal](../../grafana.md#create-a-service-principal) and make a note of the following information that you'll need later:
+1. [Create a service principal](../../grafana.md#create-a-service-principal) and make a note of the following information that you'll need later:
     - AppID or ClientID
     - TenantID
     - Secret